 For the full instructions and list of ingredients, please scroll to the recipe card below.

-- Sausage: Chicken Sausage is the favorite to use in this recipe, but you can certainly use turkey or pork sausage instead.
+- Italian Sausage: Italian Chicken Sausage is the favorite to use in this recipe, but you can certainly use turkey or pork sausage instead.

-- Peppers: One of my favorite fresh vegetables, get them in every color!
-Red peppers, green, yellow, and orange.
+- Bell Peppers: One of my favorite fresh vegetables, get them in every color!
+Use red pepper, green, yellow, and orange.

 - Onion: Yellow onion, sliced thin.